 One of those obstacles you must yet to overcome still is the interview process, which is essentially you being vis-à-vis with the DepEd official(s).
 Like all interviews, the purpose of this meetup is to gauge you as a person based on how you see and present yourself, in addition to your accomplishments thus far.

-Giving in to the anxiety, however, will do you no good during an interview process.
-When you give in to the overwhelming sensation of being probed and revealing who you are, all sorts of confusion could take place which will only leave you having difficulty expressing yourself well or, worse, make a bad impression to your interviewer—you would not want to be in this situation at all.
-Essentially, this makes combatting the overwhelming feeling from within appear to be another challenge about the interview.
+Giving in to the anxiety, however, will do you no good during the interview process.
+When you give in to the overwhelming sensation of being probed and revealing who you are, all sorts of confusion could take place which will only leave you having difficulty expressing yourself well or, worse, make a bad impression on your interviewer—you would not want to be in this situation at all.
+Essentially, this makes combatting the overwhelming feeling from within appear to be another challenge of the interview.

 Top 50 DepEd Ranking Interview Questions